 Ted Chase appears to those around him to be losing his grip on reality.
 His first wife committed suicide and his second wife is destroying his life but he can't divorce her due to a prenup.
 When she is murdered, he is charged.

-Ted Chase is convinced that his wife Irene is cheating on him.
-Distraught, he even goes so far as to steal a rifle from Tony Benson's' sporting goods store intent on killing her but he can't bring himself yo do it.
-He can't divorce her due to an agreement he signed with her would bankrupt the family.
+Ted Chase is convinced that his wife, Irene, is cheating on him.
+Distraught, he even goes so far as to steal a rifle from Tony Benson's sporting goods store intent on killing her but he can't bring himself yo do it.
+He can't divorce her due to an agreement he signed with her which would bankrupt the family.
 Ted's two daughters from his first wife now live with his wheelchair bound sister who feels Ted is losing his mind.
 She suggests he take a vacation with his daughters who refuse to live with him and Irene but Ted is worried about the family business.
 At his sister's suggestion, Ted asks Perry Mason to reopen the case of his first wife's death, originally ruled a suicide.
 Irene gets around and seems to have quite a few men interested in her.
-She was once married to Tony Benson and also dated gunsmith Len Dykes who now works for Benson.
+She was once married to Tony Benson and also dated gunsmith Len Dykes, who now works for Benson.
 Dykes has made two trips to prison for forgery and is now under Irene's control.
 When Irene is found dead, Ted Chase is charged with murder.
 Written by

 8 of 10 people found this review helpful.

 Was this review helpful to you?